REAL ESTATE:

 California-based commercial real estate brokerage Grubb & Ellis Co., which has offices in Las Vegas and Reno, filed for Chapter 11 bankruptcy reorganization and agreed to sell itself to BGC Partners Inc., a publicly traded company.

-BCG, described as a ''leading global intermediary to the wholesale financial markets," also owns Newmark Knight Frank, a big commercial real estate service firm that currently operates in several U.S. markets but has no Las Vegas office.
+BGC, described as a ''leading global intermediary to the wholesale financial markets," also owns Newmark Knight Frank, a big commercial real estate service firm that currently operates in several U.S. markets but has no Las Vegas office.

 "The partnership with BGC, a financially strong and respected organization with a deep commitment to the commercial real estate markets, will position Grubb & Ellis to become part of a well-capitalized global platform,'' Grubb & Ellis said in a statement Monday.

-"We agreed to acquire Grubb & Ellis because we believe Newmark Knight Frank's and Grubb & Ellis' broad knowledge and extensive brokerage expertise, combined with BGC's powerful proprietary technology and our strong financial backing, will enable Grubb & Ellis to thrive and grow as part of the BGC family of companies," said BCG CEO Howard Lutnick.
+"We agreed to acquire Grubb & Ellis because we believe Newmark Knight Frank's and Grubb & Ellis' broad knowledge and extensive brokerage expertise, combined with BGC's powerful proprietary technology and our strong financial backing, will enable Grubb & Ellis to thrive and grow as part of the BGC family of companies," said BGC CEO Howard Lutnick.

 The Grubb & Ellis bankruptcy filing included several subsidiaries, including Las Vegas Commercial Brokerage LLC and Grubb & Ellis of Nevada Inc.